zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide5Configurenode.jsAppWithATP.md

 ![](./images/500/Picture500-17.png)

-### **STEP 2: Provision a Linux compute VM to serve as the app server**
+### **STEP 2: Provision a linux compute VM to serve as the app server**

-- Provision a Linux compute VM to serve as the app server.
+- Provision a linux compute VM to serve as the app server.

 - Log into your Oracle Cloud Infrastructure and click on Menu and select Compute and Instances.

 ![](./images/500/Picture500-1.png)

+- In order to create Compute Instance we need to select a Compartment.
+Select **Demo** Compartment which we created in Lab100

 - Click on Create Instance

 ![](./images/500/Picture500-2.png)

-- In order to create Compute Instance we need to select a Compartment.
-Select Demo Compartment which we created in Lab100

 Enter the following to Create Linux Instance

-- **Name**: Enter a friendly name to identify your Linux instance
+- **Name**: Enter a friendly name to identify your linux instance
 - **Availability Domain**: Oracle Cloud Infrastructure is hosted in Regions, which are localized geographic areas.
 Each Region contains three Availability Domains which are isolated and fault-tolerant data centers that can be used to ensure high availability.
 In the Availability Domain field, select the Availability Domain in which you want to run the instance.
 For example, scul:PHX-AD-1.
-- **Image Compartment**: Select Demo compartment
 - **Boot Volume**: Oracle-Provided OS Image
 - **Image Operating System**: Oracle Linux 7.5
 - **Shape Type**: Virtual Machine
 - **Shape**: The shape of an instance determines the number of CPUs, the amount of memory, and how much local storage an instance will have.
 Shape types with names that start with VM are Virtual Machines, while shape types with names that start with BM are Bare Metal instances.
 Choose the appropriate shape for your Virtual Machine instance in the Shape field.
-For example, VM.Standard1.4.
+For this lab we will be using, **VM.Standard2.1 (1 OCPU, 15GB RAM)**.
 - **Image Version**: Please select the latest version, 2018.09.25-0(latest)
+- **Boot Volume Configuration**: When you launch a virtual machine (VM) or bare metal instance based on an Oracle-provided image or custom image, a new boot volume for the instance is created in the same compartment.
+That boot volume is associated with that instance until you terminate the instance.
+When you terminate the instance, you can preserve the boot volume and its data, see Terminating an Instance.
+For this lab we will be using Selected image's default boot volume size: 46.6 GB only.
 - **SSH Keys**: If the operating system image for your instance uses SSH keys for authentication (for example, Linux instances), then you must provide an SSH public key.
 To choose a public key file, ensure that Choose SSH Key Files is selected, then click Browse.

 ![](./images/500/BrowseSSH.png)